Jean-Charles-Alphonse Avinain

-Jean-Charles-Alphonse Avinain dit Davinain (October 14, 1798 – November 28, 1867), known as "The Terror of Gonesse" and "The Butcher of Clichy-la-Garenne", was a French criminal and murderer, found guilty of murdering two people.
+Jean-Charles-Alphonse Avinain dit Davinain (14 October 1798 – 28 November 1867), known as "The Terror of Gonesse" and "The Butcher of Clichy-la-Garenne", was a French criminal and murderer, found guilty of murdering two people.
 He became known for his quote: "Gentlemen, never confess!
 Never admit!"

 Biography

 Youth

-Jean-Charles-Alphonse Avinain was born on October 14, 1798, in Torcy.
-He was a soldier, who distinguished himself on two occasions: at the age of 15 he bravely fought against the Cossacks during the Invasion of France by Allied troops, and the second time during as a part of the Hundred Thousand Sons of Saint Louis in 1823.
+Jean-Charles-Alphonse Avinain was born on 14 October 1798, in Torcy.
+He was a soldier, who distinguished himself on two occasions: at the age of 15, he bravely fought against the Cossacks during the Invasion of France by Allied troops, and the second time as part of the Hundred Thousand Sons of Saint Louis in 1823.

-By profession he was a butcher, but Avinain eventually turned towards theft, which earned him six convictions.
+By profession, he was a butcher, but Avinain eventually turned towards theft, which earned him six convictions.
 During his detention at the central house in Melun, he assisted in autopsies and thus learned how to dissect.
 He made a stay in the sinister Devil's Island, which Captain Dreyfus was to know a few decades later.
 After spending 18 years in the Cayenne prison, he returned to the Île-de-France in early 1867 at the age of 68, returning to Batignolles, the modest home in which his wife and daughter lived.
 They both welcomed him warmly.

 Excited, his wife and daughter suggested he use his strength and intelligence for better purposes.
 He announced to them that he would go into the fodder business.
 When his daughter asked him with what money, he replied: "In Guiana, I sold for two years the wine I made and earned more, and I also found 1700 francs, hidden near the box of a politic who died on Devil's Island.
 The money was in hard cash, but a vivandiere exchanged it to me for bank notes."
 But such money did not exist.

 Under false civil status associated with his first names, he had rented premises on the banks of the Seine, Levallois-Perret and Courbevoie.
 Avinain had discovered a trick that allowed him to rent for a few days without loose stock through temporary lease agreements.